 How could each node be synchronized to have the same record of transactions?

-This is an essential principle of the blockchain technology, because this will solve the problem of how to have the same copy of the ledger on every node in the network.
+This is an essential principle of blockchain technology because this will solve the problem of how to have the same copy of the ledger on every node in the network.

-That means that he’s telling Justin, Jenny and I that he solved the puzzle and validated the transaction (the transaction that I wanted to send to Jenny).
+That means that he’s telling Justin, Jenny, and me that he solved the puzzle and validated the transaction (the transaction that I wanted to send to Jenny).